sehero/lua/CITATION.md

 ### Co-authors

+We may not be super heroes,  but we are their biggest fans.

 <p>
 <img align=left width=200 src="doc/etc/img/amrit.jpg">
-Dr. Amritanshu Agrawal<br> data scientist, Wayfair, Boston, USA
+[Dr. Amritanshu Agrawal](https://www.amritanshu.us) <br> data scientist, Wayfair, Boston, USA
 <br clear=all>